 I crossed path with sheep which were on the path getting back to the village.
-We all stopped and looked at each others.
+We all stopped and looked at each other.
 They did not know what to do.
-I moved forward and they turned around but stayed on the path.
+I moved forward and they turned around, but stayed on the path.
 I walked further and they finally scattered except for their leader.
-After a while it also moved to the side and I was able to pass them.
+After a while, it also moved to the side and I was able to pass them.

 I then turned around and saw all of them back on the path and following their leader back to the village.
 What a strange encounter!